 - Warpgate Terminal – used to teleport between warpgates on different continents.
 Also provides access to Virtual Reality Training environment.

 Step 4.
 Follow Basic Training Directives

 Directives are “achievements” in PlanetSide 2.
-The Basic Training directive line will help you get familiar with the game.
-As a reward, you will get a small amount of Certification Points and a couple of cosmetic items.
+The Basic Training directive will help you get familiar with the game, and provide a few useful rewards at the same time.

-Redeploying is similar to dying, but without adding a death to your statistics.
+Redeploying “kills” you without adding a death to your statistics.
 It is often done after a battle ends, so you can quickly get into combat elsewhere.

 To redeploy, press the redeploy key (default “U”), or click the redeploy button on the main map.
 You will successfully redeploy if you do not deal or receive damage in the next 10 seconds.
 Your character will disappear, and you will be able to select a spawn location on the main map.
 You can learn about PlanetSide 2 Spawning Rules here.

 You can switch classes by interacting with an infantry terminal.
 You should know how to do it from the in-game tutorial.
 PlanetSide 2 is a diverse game, and you can play a variety of classes, or dedicate yourself to one class.
 Up to you.

 All classes have two starting loadouts.
 Loadout name should give you an idea what you are supposed to be doing with it.